Universal infrared scaling of gravitational wave background spectra

-Another example is the SGWB induced by scalar perturbations with a $\delta$-function spectrum~\cite{Ananda:2006af,Saito:2008jc,Alabidi:2012ex,Alabidi:2013wtp,Orlofsky:2016vbd,Kohri:2018awv,Byrnes:2018txb,Dalianis:2018ymb,Cai:2019amo,Inomata:2016rbd,Wang:2019kaf}.
-For $\mathcal{P}_\Phi=\mathcal{A}\delta(\ln(\ell/k_*))$, as we have the square of it in \eqref{powerint}, integrating over $d\ell$ will leave a $\delta(0)$ which diverges, so Condition \ref{c1} is broken and we know the scaling is slower than $k^3$.
-In fact since $\delta(0)$ is a linear divergence in momentum space, the resultant spectrum is expected to behave as $k^{3-1}=k^2$, and it indeed turns out to be the case.
-We note that, in addition to the divergence, as the $\delta$-function has a zero width, Condition \ref{c2} is also violated.
+For instance, SGWB induced by scale-invariant primordial scalar perturbations is also scale-invariant.
+In this case, ${\cal P}_\Phi^2$ in \eqref{result:OmegaGW} is proportional to $l^{-4}$, which would give rise to a cubic divergence of the integral.
+In other words, the integral would behave as $k^{-3}$ in the $k\rightarrow0$ limit, thus cancel the $k^3$ coefficient in \eqref{def:OmegaGW}, resulting in a scale-invariant $\Omega_{\rm GW}(k,\eta_0)$.
+Another example is the SGWB induced by scalar perturbations with a $\delta$-function spectrum, $\mathcal{P}_\Phi=\mathcal{A}\delta(\ln(\ell/k_*))$, where \eqref{result:OmegaGW} displays a linear divergence thus is proportional to $1/k$ when $k\rightarrow0$.
+The resultant spectrum is expected to behave as $k^{3-1}=k^2$, as is shown in Refs.\cite{Ananda:2006af,Saito:2008jc,Alabidi:2012ex,Alabidi:2013wtp,Orlofsky:2016vbd,Kohri:2018awv,Byrnes:2018txb,Dalianis:2018ymb,Cai:2019amo,Inomata:2016rbd,Wang:2019kaf}.
+We note that, in addition to the divergence of integral \eqref{result:OmegaGW}, as the $\delta$ function has a zero width, Condition \ref{c2} is also violated.
+We would like to comment that $\delta$-function peak is unphysical, but only convenient for reaching an analytical expression of $\Omega_\text{GW}$.

-Another, rather important case of divergence is the case when $k\to0$ limit is not quite meaningful, to begin with.
-Such a case appears if $\mathcal{P}(\eta_1,\eta_2,\ell)$ is highly oscillating and the oscillation resonates with $\cos k(\eta_1-\eta_2)$.
-In this case, we cannot directly take the $k\rightarrow0$ limit in \eqref{OmegaGW1}, as the main contributions to the integral come from the resonances, and render the resulting \eqref{OmegaGW1} $k$-dependent, and the dependence is completely model-dependent.
+In some physical processes the source term as well as $\mathcal{P}(\eta_1,\eta_2,l)$ highly oscillates and the oscillations resonate with $\cos k(\eta_1-\eta_2)$.
+In this case, we cannot directly take the $k\rightarrow0$ limit in \eqref{OmegaGW1}, as the main contributions to integral \eqref{OmegaGW1} come from the resonances.
+The behavior near the resonance point will render the resulting $k$-dependent, making it completely model-dependent.